Whistory

 See the edge of the wedge shape looking up the whistle:

-And finally, the parts as they should be installed…
+And finally, the whistle parts as they should be installed…

-Next we look at the more common general service whistle ( GSW )
+Next, we look at the more common tubular GSW.

-Inside of whistles are like fingerprints.
+Inside of whistle parts are like fingerprints.
 The manufacturing identifies who the maker was.
-Indeed, it has been said that the manufacturer can be identified clearly from the tool marks used at each facility.
-This makes sense and with more whistles identified by other means this would help for whistles unidentified to be tracked down.
+Indeed, it has been said that the manufacturer can be identified clearly from the tool or ‘witness’ marks used at each facility.
+This makes sense and with more whistles identified by other means this would help for ones unknown to be tracked down.

 The diaphragms or sometimes a simple disc reveals tremendously the secrets of the makers.
 In More Whistles by Martyn Gilchrist, there are great pictures of whistle diaphragm parts dating to the earliest ones made by Hudson and forward in time.
 They went from merely cast discs, to stamped ones and each stage of development and patents, helps in dating the whistle as well as the attachment points.